adroitwhiz/css-color/README.md

 The next 3 arguments (or 4 if the color is of type `device-cmyk`) are the color channel values.

-The red, green, and blue channel values (passed in that order for `rgb`, `hex`, and `keyword`) are all numbers (though not necessarily integers) that range from 0 to 255.
+The red, green, and blue channel values (passed in that order for `rgb`, `hex`, and `keyword`) are all numbers (though not necessarily integers--percentage color values, for instance, usually don't map to integers) that range from 0 to 255.

 The hue channel value, the first one passed for both `hsl` and `hwb` and the last one passed for `lch`, is a number that ranges from 0 to 360.